10 Animals That Could Attack Your Dog

 • Keep dogs inside overnight: Keeping your dog indoors overnight is also very important for their safety from wild animals.
 Even though large breeds can defend themselves, they might pick up a disease from an encounter.
 At the very least, dogs need a safe space to protect them from the elements or predators.

-• Make sure your dog is wearing ID: If your dog is attacked or threatened by a wild animal, it might take off running away from your house.
+• Make sure your dog is wearing an ID: If your dog is attacked or threatened by a wild animal, it might take off running away from your house.
 Your dog should have at least an ID tag with current contact information securely attached to its collar.
 Also, consider microchipping your furry pal.

 Related Reading: What Eats Dogs?
 (Animals, Nations)